jozefbalun/laravel-api-debugger/README.md

 It will listen to the `illuminate.query` event and add queries to the output.

-**Note!** It will add queries log ONLY when you set `APP_DEBUG=true`.
+**Note!** It will add queries log ONLY when you set `QUERY_DEBUG=true`.
 So you don't have to worry that someone will see your queries on production.

 ### Var dump